mpdhavale/cheat_sheet/README.md

 ```

 ## Create a multi-line variable wiht a heredoc:
+NOTE: You must escape dollar signs and tick marks!
 ```
 read -r -d '' VAR << EOF
 This is line 1.